 - For water-holding impoundments, the impoundment is not capable of holding more than 12.5-acre-feet of water

-Even if you aren’t required to get a permit, you still may want to get one.
+Even if you aren’t required to get a permit, you may still want one.
 Because North Dakota uses the “first in time, first in right” doctrine, getting a water permit will establish your priority date for that water.

-In North Dakota, you are allowed to use surface water on your property without getting a permit.
+In North Dakota, you can use surface water on your property without getting a permit.
 The water must be put to beneficial use.

-It is also legal to use water that isn’t on your property, so long as someone else does not have priority rights to it.
-This is why it is important to establish your priority date in North Dakota by getting a permit.
+Using water that isn’t on your property is also legal, so long as someone else does not have priority rights to it.
+This is why it is essential to establish your priority date in North Dakota by getting a permit.

-If the water you want to use is in a wetland area, you may encounter legal issues.
+You may encounter legal issues if you want to use water in a wetland area.
 Wetlands in ND are regulated on both the federal and state levels by the Department of Health and Consolidated Laboratories, Game and Fish Department, and Water Commission.

 Building a Pond on Your Property in ND:

-It is legal to build a pond or other water detention basin on your property in North Dakota.
+Building a pond or other water detention basin on your property in North Dakota is legal.
 You don’t need a permit if the water is put to beneficial use and the containment is less than 12.5-acre-feet.
 However, there are some situations where you may need to get a permit – such as if the property is in a wetland or the pond will obstruct drainage.